Delaware: ELL Resources

-As of the 2016-2017 school year, Delaware's schools were home to more than 10,500 English language learners.
-As of the 2014-2015 school year, the most common four languages spoken by ELLs in Delaware were Spanish, creoles and pidgins, Arabic, and Chinese.
+As of 2021, Delaware's schools were home to about 14,000 English language learners.
+In recent years, the most common languages spoken by ELLs in Delaware have been Spanish, creoles and pidgins, Arabic, and Chinese.
 (U.S. Dept. of Education, National Center for Education Statistics)

 Delaware is a member of WIDA (World-Class Instructional Design and Assessment), joining in 2003.
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners.

 Note: For additional state-by-state data and information, see New America's English Learner Accountability Hub.

 Delaware Department of Education